IHE/ITI.Finance/input/pagecontent/ITI-YY4.md

 The Check Coverage Eligibility Response conforms to the [FAIS CoverageEligibilityResponse profile](StructureDefinition-IHE.FAIS.CoverageEligibilityResponse.html) and is sent from the Claims Manager to the Coverage Requestor.
 If the disposition of the coverage eligibility request can't be handled synchronously, then the `outcome` element SHALL be set to `queued` and CoverageEligibilityResponse SHALL include an `id` and persist on the Claims Manager so that the [ITI-YY3 Check Enrollment Status](ITI-YY3.html) transaction can be used to get updates on the response.

-If an error occurs, the Claims Manager MAY either return an CoverageEligibilityResponse with the `outcome` set to `error` or return an HTTP error status code and SHOULD include an OperationOutcome for additional details.

 ##### 2:3.YY4.4.2.3 Expected Actions

 How the Coverage Requestor processes the response is determined by the implementation and beyond the scope of this profile.